revilowaldow/BITC/Sessions/2024/11 17 - Session 35.md

 [[Kilo]] - chimera

-[[Arach]] sighted in the area in Matchaka and got into a fight there Public nuisance
+[[Arach]] sighted in the area in Matchaka and got into a fight there with Flambard hawk Public nuisance